develax/RazorExpress/docs/overview.md

 Partial views can be chained — a partial view can call another partial view and so on (be careful not to create circular references).

 ### Starting views (`_viewStart.raz`)
-Starting views named *"_viewStart.raz"* are intended to contain code that needs to run before the code of the main view of the page is executed (not before layouts or partial views).
+Starting views named *"_viewStart.raz"* are intended to contain code that needs to run before the code of the main view of the page is executed.
 Starting views are hierarchical -  if a `_viewStart.raz` file is defined in the current view folder, it will be run after the one defined in the root views folder (if any).

 Usually, the `_viewStart.raz` file is used to specify a [layout](#layouts) for a group of views (located in a specific folder or several folders).
-For example, you can define a `_viewStart.raz` file with the next code:
+For example, you can define a `_viewStart.raz` file with the next code in the folder with other views instead of adding this code in the beginning of each of these views.
 ```HTML+Razor
 @{
     Html.layout = "_layout";
 }
 ```
-in a folder with other views instead of adding this code in the beginning of each of these views.

 ### The order of processing views

 *The order in which views are processed is important to remember* in case you decide to change some data in the model, for example, in one view and then use it in another.
-The **main template with all the [*"_viewStart.raz"*](#starting-views-_viewstartraz) views is processed first**, as already mentioned. **Then all partial views are processed** in the order they are referenced and all **[sections](https://github.com/DevelAx/RazorExpress/blob/master/docs/syntax.md#section) are rendered**. **The last step is to find and render layouts**.
+The **main view template with all the [*"_viewStart.raz"*](#starting-views-_viewstartraz) views is processed first**, as already mentioned. **Then all the partial views are processed** in the order they are referenced and **all [sections](https://github.com/DevelAx/RazorExpress/blob/master/docs/syntax.md#section) are rendered**. **The last step is to find and render layouts** (with partial views and sections they have references to).
 Actually, it is not different from *ASP.NET MVC Razor* algorithm.

 ![The order of processing views](Razor-Express-view-processing-flow.png)